Pediatric Dentistry

 Dental Care for Kids

 Our pediatric dentist, Dr. Michael Richler, provides dental care for children at Leominster Family Dentists and works to ensure each child has a positive experience at the dentist.
+Our staff is trained to explain procedures in a simple, understandable manner, helping to alleviate any fear or anxiety your child may feel.

 a child with a toothbrush in their mouth, at a pediatric dentist office